1969 NCAA University Division basketball tournament

 The 1969 NCAA University Division men's basketball tournament involved 25 schools playing to determine the national champion of men's NCAA Division I college basketball.
-It began on March 8, 1969, and ended with the championship game on March 22 in Louisville, Kentucky.
+The 31st annual edition of the tournament began on March 8, 1969, and ended with the championship game on March 22, at Freedom Hall in Louisville, Kentucky.
 Including consolation games in each of the regions and an overall consolation game, a total of 29 games were played.

 UCLA, coached by John Wooden, won the national title with a 92–72 victory in the final game over Purdue, coached by George King.
 Lew Alcindor of UCLA was named the tournament's Most Outstanding Player.

-In the game, John Vallely, the "Money Man", scored 22 points and Alcindor had 37 points, to give UCLA a win over Purdue, which is Wooden's alma mater.
+In the game, Alcindor led the Bruins with 37 points and 20 rebounds, and John Vallely, the "Money Man", added 15 points in UCLA's win over Purdue, Wooden's alma mater.
 Purdue was hampered due to injuries to starting point guard Billy Keller and forward Herm Gilliam; Purdue had also lost 7'0" center Chuck Bavis to a broken collarbone during the Mideast Regionals against Miami, (OH).
 In earlier matchups, Bavis had provided an ample challenge to Alcindor.
 Wooden was an All-American guard for the Boilermakers from 1928 to 1932.